thegworld/gtx-browser/android_webview/docs/java-bridge.md

 behavior and we had to add some new tests to ensure we are preserving compatibility.

-The Gin implementation was introduced in Chromium M37 (initial Android Lollipop release), with the threading issue fixed in M39 (L MR1).
+The Gin implementation was introduced in GTx Browser M37 (initial Android Lollipop release), with the threading issue fixed in M39 (L MR1).

 ## The API